EasyG0ing1/Migration/README.md

 chmod +x target/migrate
 ```

-Depending on your machine, the compiling process can take anywhere from a minute or so up to several minutes or even well over 10 minutes.
-It all depends on your processor and your memory.

 ### Issues
 If you have any problems that you can't figure out, create an issue and I will be happy to assist.